Xeronaus/Cedaruke/README.md

 # Cetadustry
 Welcome to Cetadustry, a Mindustry Java mod about conquering the planets of Cetadustry.

-Currently There is only 1 planet added.
+Currently There is only 2 planets.

 # Explanation
+Cetadustry is a Mindustry Java mod about conquering the planets of Cetadustry.
+Cetadustry aims to give a hopefully interesting and unique features and contents to Mindustry.

+If you would like to know about the planets, please visit their perspective repository.
+There's should be an explanation there.

 # Download
 There's 3 ways to download it.
 You can do any of the following: